 A History of Liberation:

-It was during this time that the Disciples felt called to being more liberative.
+It was during this time that the Disciples felt called to a faith that liberates.
+In other words, Christianity should make a difference for the most vulnerable in our world.
 Ordination of women and (later) LGBTQ folk, prioritizing bringing the Kingdom of God onto Earth through justice work, and following Rev Dr King’s lead to continue the Poor People’s Campaign became prominent focuses.
 As a denomination, we have seen these works to be vital implications of our Christian witness.